 Planning an extension: find the best builder

-We all know that recommendation from friends or neighbours locally, as well as via trade bodies such as the Federation of Master Builders, is the best way to find a good builder.
-Questions to ask when looking for referrals?
-Was the project completed to schedule and as expected?
+We all know that recommendations from friends or neighbours locally, as well as via trade bodies such as the Federation of Master Builders, is the best way to find a good builder if you're planning for how to extend a house.
+Questions to ask when looking for referrals include: Was the project completed to schedule and as expected?
 Was it finished on budget?
 Were there any unforeseen problems and how were they dealt with?

 Ask to see examples of previous work and talk to past clients as well.
 Compare at least three written quotations and ask for clarification on any detail so you’re comparing like for like.
 Finally, make sure you’re comfortable – you’ll be working closely for months.